aiman-al-masoud/deixiscript/docs/thesis/4-common-sense.typ

 "Common sense" in the context of AI doesn't mean anything much different from what it means for most of us in our daily life: it is the ordinary ability to posses (and make use of) non-expert knowledge to achieve ordinary, practical goals.
 Common sense is quite a flexible subset of rationality; it doesn't demand formal study or take above-average intelligence for a person to reason through experiential facts, to formulate predictions on the behavior of simple physical systems, or on the behavior of other intelligent agents (people) based on the feelings and goals of the latter, and to use these insights to smoothly handle the occurrence of an unexpected or unusual situation.

+The book "Machines Like Us" also proposes a general idea for implementing a system with Common Sense reasoning capabilities, though many implementation details are left open, and Hector Levesque, whom I had the pleasure of contacting via email, has confirmed that no system along those lines has been built yet (as of June 2023).

 The problem of endowing machines with Common Sense, is arguably at the core of designing a truly general AI system, not just a very efficient yet specialized problem solver, but rather: a system that can stand its ground, even in an unprecedented scenario.

-Moreover, unpredictable scenarios (as Brachman and Levesque remind us in their book, and as Nassim Taleb (1960-) reminds us in his 2007 book "The Black Swan" @taleb2007black) happen much more often than we might think: there are so many unknowns in the real world, that the likelihood of a random bizarre event happening is much higher than the likelihood of any specific kind of bizarre event taken singularily.
+Moreover, unpredictable scenarios (as Brachman and Levesque remind us in their book, and as Nassim Taleb (1960-) reminds us in his 2007 book "The Black Swan" @taleb2007black) happen much more often than we would be inclined think: the tiny likelihood of a single, specific, bizarre event taken by itself is deceptive; in the real world there are so many unknowns that eccentric events are the order of the day.

 == The Issue of Creativity